duchiy/PythonKFLOP/Readme.md

 The Webcam server runs on the Raspbian Linux installed on the Raspberry Pi3.
 The server uses the Motion Project to control the video feeds.
 You can find it here;

 https://github.com/Motion-Project/motion

+IMPORTANT NOTE
+This software is as-is.
+Do not use the software for mission critical applications such as but not limited life support, avionics, and space exploration.